freerange/site/soups/weeknotes/week-174.snip.markdown

 Miscellany
 ------

-{l chris-roos,Chris} and {l james-mead,James M} performed a bit of server cleanup this week, including moving the last of our projects from our own [Jenkins][]-based CI to [Travis CI][], to which [we also donated][travis-donate] in the hope that it gets them closest to a commercial, supported product that we can use with our clients as well as our open source work.
+{l chris-roos,Chris} and {l james-mead,James M} performed a bit of server cleanup this week, including moving the last of our projects from our own [Jenkins][]-based CI to [Travis CI][], to which [we also donated][travis-donate] in the hope that it gets them closer to a commercial, supported product that we can use with our clients as well as our open source work.
 Jenkins is a fine bit of software, and definitely one of the more stable CI tools we've tried; it's just more convenient to have someone else responsible for it.

 Chris also took the opportunity to rewrite [a little helper tool][freeagent-vat] which checks our FreeAgent accounts for any transactions which might have accidentally been explained with VAT.